-45. The development of site-specific response actions at contaminated sites will be managed by OSWER in conjunction with respective Regions and other Federal/State agencies involved with the site.
-The technical basis for these actions shall be reviewed as necessary by the Chlorinated Dioxin Work Group and its subgroup, the Dioxin Disposal Advisory Group.
+63. The development of site-specific response actions or enforcement at contaminated sites will be managed by OSWER in conjunction with respective Regions and other Federal/State agencies involved with the site.
+If appropriate, the Chlorinated Dioxin Work Group and its subgroup, the Dioxin Disposal Advisory Group shall review disposal/destruction related activities at these sites.

-46. The Office of Water in conjunction with the other program offices will determine the extent of 2378-TCDD contamination in tiers 3 thru 6 by extrapolating from the sampled sites.
-The basis for extrapolation will be developed from the information assessed at the sampled sites and must be consistent with the overall sampling frame.
+64. OW in conjunction with the other program offices and the Regions will assess the extent of 2378-TCDD contamination in tiers 3 thru 6.
+The basis for this assessment will be developed from the information collected at the sampled sites and must be consistent with the overall sampling frame.

-47. The Office of Water will also evaluate the data collected at tier 7 sites.
-This information, plus the site specific information from sampling tiers 1 thru $\delta$ , will be the basis for determining the extent of environmental contamination of 2378-TCDD.
-This overall determination shall be made jointly by OSWER and OW in conjunction with those program offices that have major assignments in the strategy.
+65. OW will also evaluate the data collected at tier 7 sites.
+This information, plus the site specific information from sampling tiers 1 thru 6, will be the basis for determining the extent of environmental contamination of 2378-TCDD.
+This overall determination shall be made jointly by OSWER and OW in conjunction with those program offices that have major assignments in the strategy and the Regional Offices.
+66. Pursuant to the special appropriation for "The National Dioxin Study," OSWER and OW in conjunction with the other program offices and the Regions will prepare a report which documents the extent of environmental contamination based on the information obtained pursuant to this strategy.
+This report shall be forwarded to the Deputy Administrator and made available to the public by December 31, 1985.